biobakery/humann/readme.md

 * `$TABLE2` = gene/pathway table with new names attached
 * Run with `-h` to see additional command line options

-By default, larger HUMAnN2 outputs do not attach names (glosses) to individual feature IDs to keep file sizes down.
+By default, larger HUMAnN 2.0 outputs do not attach names (glosses) to individual feature IDs to keep file sizes down.
 This script is used to attach those names.
 The most common use for this script is attaching gene names to UniRef90/UniRef50 features in the default `genefamilies.tsv` output files.

 Features without names (common for many UniRef90/50 families) are assigned the default name: `NO_NAME`.